The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 Within the last 3,000 years, metallurgy and agriculture arrived in Southern East Africa with the migration of Bantu-speaking peoples from the highlands of what is today Nigeria and Cameroon.
 The historical center of this Eastern Bantu migration lies in the African Great Lakes region that runs along the Western edge of Kenya and Tanzania.
 Today, the largest ethnic groups in Burundi, Kenya, Rwanda, Tanzania, and Uganda all speak Bantu languages.

-The Southern East African population has the following recent ancestor locations:
+The Southern East African population has the following genetic groups:

 Broadly Congolese & Southern East African